Central Vermont Solid Waste Management District

 Working with Vendors

-• What other give-a-ways will vendors be handing out?
+• What other give-a-ways do vendors plan to hand out?

-Here are some ideas to help you to plan ahead and ways to communicate your guidelines to vendors.
+Below are some tips to plan ahead and ways to communicate guidelines to vendors.

 Picture

-1. Require that vendors recycle their used cooking oil
+1. Require vendors to recycle used cooking oil

-2. Require that vendors/caterers provide drinks and condiments (water, tea, sugars, ketchup, salad dressings, etc.) in bulk instead of in individual packages and servings.
-OR- require that vendors/caterers buy those that are sold in recyclable containers.
+2. Require vendors/caterers to provide drinks and condiments in bulk instead of in individual packages and servings.
+Or require that they buy those that are sold in recyclable containers.

-3. Provide them with a compost bucket, or ask them to be responsible for their own food scraps
+3. Provide vendors with a compost bucket or ask them to be responsible for their own food scraps

-• Zero Sort recyclables: paper, cardboard, glass bottles, aluminum, steel and plastic
+• Blue Bin recyclables: paper, cardboard, glass bottles, aluminum, steel and plastic containers #1-5

-• Compostable food containers, or paper products (food soiled paper plates, napkins, paper cups).
+• Compostable food containers or utensils, or paper products (food soiled paper plates, napkins, paper cups).

 • Plastic utensils